 - Learning about culture and history by visiting communities with a local guide

-- Experiencing and incredible animal diversity (perfect for photographers)
+- Experiencing the incredible animal diversity (perfect for photographers)

 In August 2020 Roots & Journeys acquired the Eswatini based company, Dust & Boots.
-For 7 years they have been specializing in exclusive hiking based itineraries in the kingdom of Eswatini, as well as into South Africa’s Kruger National Park.
+For seven years they have been specialising in exclusive hiking-based tours in the kingdom of Eswatini, as well as into South Africa’s Kruger National Park.

-We are excited to share these itineraries in Eswatini and Kruger National Park with you.
-The itineraries will be managed and guided by the original company’s founder, Marie Dahl, who lives permanently in Eswatini.
-She is a biologist (MSc) and FGASA trained guide, who is passionate about conservation, adventure and wildlife.
+We are excited to share these on-foot adventures in Eswatini and Kruger National Park with you.
+The original company’s founder, Marie Dahl, who lives permanently in Eswatini, will be your guide and itinerary manager.
+She is a biologist (MSc) and FGASA trained guide who is passionate about conservation, adventure and wildlife.

 “There is something about safari life that makes you forget all your sorrows and feel as if you had drunk half a bottle of champagne — bubbling over with heartfelt gratitude for being alive.”

-Our itineraries are hiking based, as we believe that by slowing down the pace you will see and experience all the little details that will make a lasting impression.
-We combine day hikes with activities such as game drives, visits to communities and markets.
-Our itineraries are activity packed with emphasis on maximising experiences.
+By slowing down the pace we believe you will take in all the little details that will create lifelong memories of your trip to the kingdom.
+Hiking is a wonderful way to do this and we combine day hikes with activities such as game drives, visits to communities and markets.
+Our itineraries are packed with activities that you simply won’t experience elsewhere.

-Our group sizes are small (max.
-8 guests) and we adjust pace and trails according to the group’s abilities.
-Anyone with a reasonable level of fitness can join our itineraries (No hiking experience required).
+Our group sizes are small (a maximum of eight guests) and we adjust pace and trails according to the group’s abilities.
+Anyone with a reasonable level of fitness can join in – no hiking experience required!

-With only 17,364 sq. km it is one of the smallest countries in Africa, completely landlocked by South Africa and Mozambique.
+Covering just 17,364 sq. km, Eswatini is one of the smallest countries in Africa, completely landlocked by South Africa and Mozambique.

-The topography of the country is diverse with mountains that run from North to South in the Western part of the country, and lowveld in the East.
-The climate varies from tropic in the Lowveld to near temperate in the Highveld.
+The topography of this beautiful country is diverse with mountains that run from north to south in the western part of the country, and lowveld in the east.
+The climate varies from tropical in the lowveld to near temperate in the highveld.